stmmy/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-c++ program for TicTacToe, single player only
+C++ program for TicTacToe, single player only

 Controls: